SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Evaluation

 \name makes many correct predictions for sharp latency changes when flows compete for the available bandwidth after they starts.
-We acknowledge that some latency changes are fundamentally unpredictable (\eg start of a new flow) and \name can not predict those.
-Such truly random flow interactions cannot be captured by any model as there is no learnable signal which can be captured.
+We acknowledge that some latency changes are fundamentally unpredictable (\eg start of a random flow) and \name can not predict those.
+Instead, \name focuses on learning interactions between competing flows on a shared link.